Specialization of Difference Equations and High Frobenius Powers: The Transformal Henselization

-Now let $E$ be an algebraically closed and transformally Henselian hull of $L$; we prove again that $E$ and $M$ are linearly disjoint over $K$.
-This follows from the same reasoning and notation.
-Namely for each $q \in \mathbf{Q}$ let $E_{q}$ be an algebraically closed and transformally Henselian hull of $K_{q}$ and $\widetilde{E_{q}}$ the compositum of $E_{q}$ and $M$; then inside the compositum $\widetilde{E}$ of the $\widetilde{E_{q}}$, we can characterize $\widetilde{E_{q}}$ as the set of elements with finite orbit under the action of the automorphisms of $\widetilde{E}$ fixing $M$ pointwise. \end{proof} In particular: \begin{cor} Let $K$ be algebraically closed and transformally Henselian.
+This gives the result when $L$ is the universal transformally Henselian extension of $K$ with residue field $l$.
+In general let $E$ be an algebraically closed and transformally Henselian hull of $K$.
+Then the proof follows with the same reasoning and notation.

+Namely, find copies $E_q$ of $E$ inside an ambient extension of $K$ with linearly disjoint residue fields.
+Then the $E_q$ are themselves linearly disjoint over $K$; namely inside the compositum $\widetilde{E}$ of the $E_q$, one can characterize $E_q$ as the set of elements with finite orbit under automorphisms of $\widetilde{E}$ over $K$ fixing $l_q$ pointwise.

+\end{proof} In particular: \begin{cor} Let $K$ be algebraically closed and transformally Henselian.
 Let $L$ be a transformally unramified transformally Henselian extension of $K$, or the algebraically closed and transformally Henselian hull of such an extension.
 Let $M$ be a model of $\VFA$ over $K$ and assume that $L$ and $M$ are jointly embedded over $K$ in some ambient extension.
 Then $l$ and $m$ are linearly disjoint over $k$ if and only if $L$ and $M$ are linearly disjoint over $K$. \end{cor}

 \begin{proof} This follows immediately from Proposition \ref{unramified-linearly-disjoint amalgamation} and Lemma \ref{linearly-disjoint-unramified}. \end{proof} {}